 Ad Age — Deaf in Design

-Ideas feat Alex Kauffman, Designer
+Ideas feat.
+Alex Kauffman, Designer

 In his latest piece for Ad Age, designer Alex Kauffman shares ways that companies can create more inclusive environments where Deaf designers, and innovation, can thrive.